backdrop-ops/backdropcms.org/.ddev/providers/README.txt

 ## Introduction to Hosting Provider Integration

-DDEV offers hosting provider integration and sample integrations for Pantheon, Platform.sh and Acquia hosting, along with other examples.
+DDEV offers hosting provider integrations for Pantheon, Upsun and Acquia hosting, along with a number of examples.

 Hosting provider integration allows connecting with your upstream hosting. `ddev pull <provider>` downloads and `ddev push <provider>` uploads the **database** and the **user-generated files** to an upstream provider.
 It does *not* push (deploy) or pull your code.
 Your code should be under version control in for example Git.

-DDEV provides ready-to-go integrations for Platform.sh, Acquia, and Lagoon in every project, see the .ddev/providers directory.
+DDEV provides ready-to-go integrations for Upsun, Acquia, and Lagoon in every project, see the .ddev/providers directory.
 These can be used as is, or they can be modified as you see fit (but remove the `#ddev-generated` line so DDEV doesn't replace them with the defaults).

-In addition, each project includes example recipes https://github.com/ddev/ddev/tree/main/pkg/ddevapp/dotddev_assets/providers for Pantheon, Git, local files, and `rsync` in its `.ddev/providers` directory, which you can use and adapt however you’d like.
+In addition, each project includes example recipes https://github.com/ddev/ddev/tree/main/pkg/ddevapp/dotddev_assets/providers for Git, local files, and `rsync` in its `.ddev/providers` directory, which you can use and adapt however you’d like.

 DDEV provides the `pull` command with whatever recipes you have configured.
-For example, `ddev pull platform` is available by default, and `ddev pull pantheon` is available if you have created `.ddev/providers/pantheon.yaml`.
+For example, `ddev pull upsun` and and `ddev pull pantheon` are available by default.

 DDEV also provides the `push` command to push database and files to upstream.
-This is very dangerous to your upstream site and should only be used when appropriate.
-We don’t even recommended implementing the push stanzas in your YAML file, but it’s there if it suits your workflow.
+This is very useful for non-production environments, but could be quite dangerous to your upstream production site and should only be used when appropriate.
+If you consider it to be dangerous, you can remove the `push` section of the provider YAML file.

 Each provider recipe is a YAML file that can have whatever name you want.
 The examples are mostly named after the hosting providers, but they could be named `upstream.yaml` or `live.yaml`, so you could `ddev pull upstream` or `ddev pull live`.
 If you wanted different upstream environments to pull from, you could name one “prod” and one “dev” and `ddev pull prod` and `ddev pull dev`.